Charles Shyer: Career

-Shyer's 1987 film Baby Boom, like Private Benjamin, dealt with the role of women in a changing, feminist-influenced world, all in the form of a romantic comedy.
+Shyer's 1987 film Baby Boom, like Private Benjamin, dealt with the role of women in a changing, feminist-influenced world, in the form of a romantic comedy.
 Diane Keaton played J.C.
 Wiatt, a high-powered executive who unexpectedly finds herself saddled with a baby.
-The film was nominated for a Golden Globe Award as Best Motion Picture – Musical or Comedy; and Keaton was also nominated as Best Actress – Motion Picture Musical or Comedy.
+The film was nominated for a Golden Globe Award as Best Motion Picture – Musical or Comedy, and Keaton was nominated as Best Actress – Motion Picture Musical or Comedy.

 In 1991, Meyers and Shyer, working from earlier material for the first time, remade the 1950 Vincente Minnelli Father of the Bride with Shyer directing.
-Father of the Bride received positive reviews from critics, including The New York Times' Janet Maslin's statement, “["Father of the Bride"] has been successfully refurbished with new jokes and new attitudes, but the earlier film's most memorable moments have been preserved."
+Father of the Bride received positive reviews from critics, including Janet Maslin's writing “Father of the Bride has been successfully refurbished with new jokes and new attitudes, but the earlier film's most memorable moments have been preserved."
 Steve Martin won acclaim for his performance of a father "losing" his daughter and his bank account at the same time.
-Diane Keaton, Kimberly Williams, and Martin Short were also singled out for praise for their performances in a film that went on to become a major worldwide success.
-Meyers and Shyer went on the write, produce, and direct the sequel, Father of the Bride Part II, with all the principal players returning.
-As Touchstone Pictures' major attraction for the 1995 Christmas season, Father of the Bride, Part II opened number one at the box office and went on to gross in excess of $75 million within the U.S.
+Diane Keaton, Kimberly Williams, and Martin Short were singled out for praise for their performancess.
+Meyers and Shyer then wrote, produced, and directed Father of the Bride Part II.
+As Touchstone Pictures' major attraction for the 1995 Christmas season, Father of the Bride, Part II opened number one at the box office and grossed over $75 million within the U.S.